 Down and Dromore’s link with Maridi Diocese in South Sudan is part of a unique concept of mission across three continents; Albany USA, Down and Dromore, sharing together in Mission with the Church in South Sudan through CMS Ireland.

-Filmed in October 2012 when a ten–strong team from Down and Dromore and Albany visited Maridi Diocese, the short videos feature Education, Healthcare, Ministry and Youth, Mother’s Union and the Effects of War and the LRA.
+These short videos feature Education, Healthcare, Ministry and Youth, Mother’s Union and the Effects of War and the LRA.

 The link was forged when Bishop Harold and his wife visited the Diocese of Maridi in 1999 with Canon Cecil Wilson, the former CMSI Director of Mission, and saw at first hand the struggles of the people who were at that time just beginning to return from exile.
 A number of parishes in the diocese of Down and Dromore were identified and approached about developing a Mission Link with Maridi Diocese and the diocese of Albany also requested to join in this Partnership.